 Final thoughts on the Peloton rower

-If I find out that I can do rowing classes on the Peloton app, then I’ll probably buy the less expensive Concept 2 rower.
+So, why did I decide to buy the Peloton Row?
+My hope had been that I would do rowing classes on the Peloton app using the less expensive Concept 2 rower.
 Both of my daughters have this rower at home, along with a Peloton bike.
 They use the rower to do the Tread bootcamps.
 And, instead of running, they row.